MicrosoftDocs/Viva/Viva/glint/setup/glint-product-feedback.md

 ### Report a problem

 - Provide the details about what went wrong.
-You have the option to:
+You can:
   - Include a screenshot
   - Include a screen recording
   - Upload files